More Tokens, Lower Precision: Towards the Optimal Token-Precision Trade-off in KV Cache Compression: Further Analysis

 \subsection{Ablation on Quantization Strategies}

-While there has been extensive research on strategies for KV cache quantization, it remains unclear whether existing quantization strategies remain effective when combined with KV pruning methods.
-In this section, we aim to investigate the impact of KV quantization strategies and group size on quantized pruning, and present our results in Figure~\ref{fig:quant} and Table~\ref{tab:group}.
+While there has been extensive research on strategies for KV quantization, it remains unclear whether existing quantization strategies remain effective when integrated with KV pruning methods.
+In this section, we aim to investigate the impact of KV quantization strategies on quantized pruning.
+We also conducted an analysis of the effect of quantization group size on the quantized pruning, with further results available in Appendix~\ref{para:group}.

 \paragraph{Quantization methods} We explore the methods in FlexGen~\citep{sheng2023flexgenhighthroughputgenerativeinference}, KIVI~\citep{pmlr-v235-liu24bz}, and KVQuant~\citep{hooper2024kvquant10millioncontext}.
 To elaborate, for the FlexGen methods, KV quantization is applied to both the key and value caches along the token dimension, grouping every 64 elements without filtering outlier numbers.
-We modify the FlexGen by (1) filtering 1\% of outlier numbers in both the key and value caches, as mentioned in KVQuant (2) quantizing the key along the channel dimension, as in KIVI and (3) combining (1) and (2).
+We modify the FlexGen by (1) filtering 1\% of outlier numbers in both the key and value cache, as mentioned in KVQuant (2) quantizing the key along the channel dimension, as in KIVI and (3) combining (1) and (2).
 These correspond to the results labeled as FlexGen+Outlier 1\%, KIVI, and KIVI+Outlier 1\% in the Figure~\ref{fig:quant}.

 We can observe that none of the quantization strategies show significant performance degradation when combined with KV pruning methods, demonstrating the relative stability of quantized pruning.
 The KIVI method consistently outperforms FlexGen across various models and KV pruning methods.
 The improvement is particularly pronounced for PyramidKV on the Mistral model, underscoring the significance of quantizing key states along the channel dimension.
 Filtering 1\% of outlier numbers proves effective for the FlexGen strategy but yields limited improvements for KIVI.
-It shows some benefit on Llama models but can result in negative gains on the Mistral model.
+It shows some benefit on Llama models but results in negligible gains on the Mistral models.